lynnlangit/aws-for-bioinformatics/2_Files_&_Data-LYNN/1_Use_S3_Storage_for_files.md

-# Use AWS File Storage
+# Use AWS S3 File Storage

 ### Why do this
  - When your workload and data files are too big to run on your laptop
  - When you don't want to wait for time on your organization's shared cluster

 ### What is this
-  - AWS Cloud Storage is an online file storage web service for storing, accessing and transferring data files on AWS.
+  - AWS S3 Storage is an online file storage web service for storing, accessing and transferring data files on AWS.
   - AWS Storage (or S3) is frequently used as the input and output location for files when you run analysis (workflows or pipelines).
   - Files are stored in buckets.
 Bucket usually contain folders for orgnaziation as well.
 Each bucket must have a globally unique name.